fortify/sample-parser/README.md

 - `scan.info` can also provide `scanDate` property value in ISO-8601 format
   - if `scanDate` is not provided the parser plugin will be responsible to provide a meaningful scan date value for SSC operations

-## Generating scan with random data
+## Generating scan with random or steady data
 The sample plugin library can be also used as a generator for scans, which can be parsed by plugin itself.
-The usage is as follows:
+The usage for a generic scan is as follows:
-- `java -cp sample-parser-[version].jar com.thirdparty.ScanGenerator output_scan.zip ISSUE_COUNT CATEGORY_COUNT LONG_TEXT_SIZE`
+- `java -cp sample-parser-[version].jar com.thirdparty.ScanGenerator generic <GENERIC_OUTPUT_SCAN_ZIP_NAME> <ISSUE_COUNT> <CATEGORY_COUNT> <LONG_TEXT_SIZE>`
-  - e.g. `java -cp b:\tmp\sample-plugin\sample-parser-1.0.412650.3098.jar com.thirdparty.ScanGenerator sample_scan.zip 50 10 500`
+  - e.g. `java -cp b:\tmp\sample-plugin\build\sample-plugin-1.0.418255.jar com.thirdparty.ScanGenerator generic generic_sample_scan.zip 50 10 500`
+The usage for a stead scan with a more realistic content is as follows:
+- `java -cp sample-parser-[version].jar com.thirdparty.ScanGenerator  generic <STEADY_OUTPUT_SCAN_ZIP_NAME>`
+  - e.g. `java -cp b:\tmp\sample-plugin\build\sample-plugin-1.0.418255.jar com.thirdparty.ScanGenerator steady_sample_scan.zip`

 ## Debugging
 - Developer can follow an `ssc.log` and `plugin-framework.log` to monitor what is happening in SSC and plugin container.